lrzjason/CaptionFusionator/README.md

 - `--flamingo_temperature`: value to be passed to Open Flamingo model.
 Default: 1.0
 - `--flamingo_top_k`: top_k value to be passed to Open Flamingo model.
 Default: 0
 - `--flamingo_top_p`: top_p value to be passed to Open Flamingo model.
 Default: 1.0
 - `--flamingo_repetition_penalty`: Repetition penalty value to be passed to Open Flamingo model.
-Default: 1
+Default: 1.0
 - `--flamingo_length_penalty`: Length penalty value to be passed to Open Flamingo model.
+Default: 1.0
 - `--flamingo_output_extension`: File extension that Open Flamingo captions will be saved with.
 Default: 'flamcap'

 #### Summarization Options